fairliereese/UCI_COSMOS/Intro.md

 - If you try the `zcat Control_78_Day_0_Rep3_R1.fq.gz` command and forgot to `head`, the whole file will be spat into the terminal.
 Ctrl + C to abort!

 ## SAM/BAM
+There are a multitude of [other](https://genome.ucsc.edu/FAQ/FAQformat.html) file formats beyond just raw fastqs.

 Aligned sequences are stored in a Sequence Alignment Map or [SAM](https://www.metagenomics.wiki/tools/samtools/bam-sam-file-format) file which is much more complicated than a fastq but also stores a lot more information.

 A BAM file is simply the binary (compressed) version of a SAM file.
 These files can be very very big so most operations are done on the binary files.
 This means you can't use `head` to look at them, and `zcat` is only used for gzipped files.